liferay/liferay-docs/develop/tutorials/articles/195-forms/01-form-field-types/02-adding-form-field-type-settings.markdown

 $$$

-To add settings to form field types, use these steps:
+To add settings to form field types, you'll use these steps:

 - Write an interface that extends the default field type configuration, `DefaultDDMFormFieldTypesettings`.